‘Sports Illustrated’ Model Olivia Brower Leaves Little To The Imagination In Wet Top

 This is exactly what happened when the hot model recently took to her page and shared a throwback snap from her photo shoot with the magazine.

-In the risqué snap, Brower was featured lying in water, wearing a front-tie bikini top that allowed her to flaunt an ample amount of cleavage.
+In the risqué snap, Brower was featured lying in the water, wearing a front-tie bikini top that allowed her to flaunt an ample amount of cleavage.
 That wasn’t all, but her dripping wet top made her look even sexier.

 In terms of her aesthetics, the gorgeous model wore a full face of make for the photo shoot but chose subtle colors to complement her bikini.